danio86/ProClimbersFE/README.md

 - Instructions on how to use redux for better understanding of what happens when, to see wich action is fired anf for bugfixig is taken from [Youtube](https://www.youtube.com/watch?v=u3KlatzB7GM&list=PL0Zuz27SZ-6M1J5I1w2-uZx36Qp6qhjKo)
 - Instructions on how to use [JWT]https://jwt.io/ to check for token information is taken from CodeInsttute
 - Instructions on how to use Postman to check the api calls with different authentification levels are taken from  [Youtube](https://www.youtube.com/watch?v=_ELCMngbM0E&list=PL-51WBLyFTg0omnamUjL1TCVov7yDTRng)
+- Instruction on how to calculate the rating start count is taken from [npm](https://www.npmjs.com/package/react-rating-stars-component)